astatham/snappymeth/README.md

 TODO
 ---

-* Add travis-ci to test using the example data
 * Perform IGV screenshots in a separate process
 * Link adjacent ASM regions from CpG sites analysis into methyl-haplotypes